-9.1.
-Cooking and Eating Inspections
+10.1.Cooking and Eating Inspections

-9.1.1.
+10.1.1.
 Thursday During Site Build

-This inspection will ensure that a proper hot meal, of good standard, is provided during site build.
-Obviously the patrol's focus at this time will be on construction of the site and therefore patrols will be allowed to have this meal cooked on gas.
-The inspection team will be simply checking that the patrol stop for a short while and enjoy a substantial hot meal together.
+This inspection will ensure that a proper hot meal is provided during site build.
+Obviously the patrols focus at this time will be on construction of the site and therefore patrols will be allowed to have this meal cooked on gas.
+In addition, Patrols will be allowed to bring a precooked meal and will only be required to heat it up.
+The inspection team will be simply checking that the patrol stops for a short while and enjoy a substantial hot meal together.
+The prepared meal for Thursday must be heated up using a gas stove.
+The safe use of gas will be incorporated into Thursday's marks.
+Scouters are reminded as well to make sure the gas cooker used by the patrol in is good working order and that the hose & Regulator linking the cooker to the gas bottle is within regulations and not more than 2 years old.
+(This will also be checked by the C&E markers)